 Thickeners

 Thickeners may help bottle-fed babies with reflux keep their meals down.
-However, if reflux is caused by too large meals or by food allergens, then keeping it down with a thickener isn’t a wise first choice of treatment.
+However, if reflux is caused by too large of meals or by food allergens, then keeping it down with a thickener isn’t a wise first choice of treatment.
 The above modifications to diet and positioning should be tried first in most cases.
-Thickeners don’t work well in breast milk because the enzymes in breast milk break them down quickly.
+Thickeners don’t usually work as well in breast milk because the enzymes in breast milk break them down quickly.

 Summary